programminghistorian/ph-submissions/en/lessons/displaying-a-georeferenced-map-in-storymap-js.md

 {% include figure.html filename="create_storymapjs.png" caption="Add a title for your StoryMap and click Create." %}

 After logging-in and clicking create, you will see the StoryMap JS authoring tool ready for you to add content to the title slide.
-Here is a brief overview of the sections of StoryMap JS’s interface.
+Here is a brief overview of the sections of StoryMap JS’s interface:

 {% include figure.html filename="overviewauthoringtool_storymapjs.png" caption="Overview of StoryMap JS's authoring tool interface." %}

 1. Map Location: This is where you set the location on your map.
 Since this is the title slide, no search bar appears to add a location to this particular slide.
 2. Add Slide: This column displays slide icons.
 The title slide is shown in red.
-The plus Add Slide icon allows you to add more slides (locations) to your Story Map.
+The plus icon labelled "Add Slide" allows you to add more slides (locations) to your Story Map.
-3. Media: The Media section of your slide allows you to upload images or link to images, video streaming services (e.g., YouTube, Vimeo, SoundCloud, etc.).
+3. Media: The Media section allows you to upload images or link to images, video streaming services (e.g., YouTube, Vimeo, SoundCloud, etc.) to your slide .
 4. Headline and Text: Here is where you can add a headline or title for each slide with some descriptive text to write your narrative.
 The text box has bold, italic, and hyperlink buttons.
-It also includes an Edit HTML button, so you can view the text you add with HTML tags.
+It also includes an Edit HTML button "</>", so you can view the text you add with HTML tags.
 5. Marker and Background Options: Here is where you can add customized markers for each point on your map.
-Under background options, you can add a background color or image for your header and text.
-Since this is the title page, the marker options are grayed out because you haven’t added a location yet.
-Once you have added another slide and a location, you can then click on the marker options to customize the points on your map.
+Under Background Options, you can add a background color or image for your header and text.
+Since this is the title page, the Marker Options are grayed out because you haven’t added a location yet.
+Once you have added another slide and a location, you can then click on the Marker Options to customize the points on your map.

-At the top of the StoryMap JS authoring tool interface, you will see an options dialog box in the left-hand corner.
+At the top left-hand corner of the StoryMap JS authoring tool interface, you will see an Options button.

 {% include figure.html filename="options_storymapjs.png" caption="Options dialog box in StoryMap JS." %}